qdrant/landing_page/qdrant-landing/content/solutions/recommendation-engine.md

 custom_link:
 custom_link_name:
 weight: 30
+short_description: |
+    User behavior can be represented as a semantic vector is similar way as text or images.
+    Qdrant allows you to create a recommendation engine with custom filters and real-time updates.
+    No need to deploy a MapReduce cluster.
 ---

-Users, like text and pictures, can be represented as a semantic vector.
+User behavior can be represented as a semantic vector is similar way as text or images.
 This vector can represent the user's preferences, behavior patterns, or interest in the product.

 With Qdrant, user vectors can be updated in real-time, no need to deploy a MapReduce cluster.\